tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/其他问题_intl_en.md

 ### An error -100013 was reported during room entry, and the error message was `ERR_SERVER_INFO_SERVICE_SUSPENDED`.
 What should I do?
 This error indicates that the service is unavailable.
 Please check the following:
 - Whether the remained validity period in minutes in the package is greater than 0.
-- Whether your Tencent Cloud account is in arrears.
+- Whether your Tencent Cloud account has overdue payment.

 <span id="que30"></span>
 ### How do I monitor the network status and implement the signal strength display feature in TRTC?